z0al/dotfiles/README.md

 - [**🙅‍♂️ No home modules**](https://nix-community.github.io/home-manager/index.xhtml#ch-writing-modules): I find the split between `home-manager` and system-level modules (e.g. NixOS or nix-darwin modules) overly dramatic.
 It doesn't scale well when configurations span both user and system layers, and it's unnecessary for single-user setups IMHO.
 Instead, [I group modules by feature](#unified-modules) and use system-level modules everywhere.

-- [**🦁 Brave Module**](./modules/programs/brave): A custom module that uses [managed policies](https://support.brave.com/hc/en-us/articles/360039248271-Group-Policy) to de-bloat Brave and automate extensions and other settings.

-- [**💻 Device Manager**](./modules/device-manager/_darwin.nix): Generates a `nix.mobileconfig` profile on macOS, which can then be manually installed via System Settings.
+- [**💻 Device Manager**](./modules/device-manager/_darwin.nix): Generates a `nix.mobileconfig` profile on macOS e.g. used to configure policies for Chromium-based browsers, which can then be manually installed via System Settings.
 The module warns the user if the profile changes and needs reapplying.

 - [**👨‍💻 VS Code**](./modules/programs/vscode): A fully declarative VS Code configuration.
 The final `settings.json` file is copied (not linked), allowing for quick on-the-fly tweaks.